s5mowind/WorldKG-Knowledge-Graph/README.md

 #### Data
 When using the full WorldKG pipeline, intermediate states of the pipeline are written to the data folder.
 The initial triplets and a csv containing all matched entities and their confidence score can be found here.

+#### Importing the TTL files
+When using the ttl files for query access e.g. in a database, import the `WorldKG_Ontology.ttl` file before importing the WorldKG triplets.

 ### Reference:
 If you find our work useful in your research please consider citing our paper.